Classic miscellaneous antennas for communication

 Some of these miscellaneous antennas are Cardioid pattern antennas, Four Square, Lazy-H, W8JK, ZL special, Moxon, Cobweb, Hex-beam, Bruce array, Bobtail curtain, etc to name a few.
 Many of them are multi-band antennas while others are mono-banders.
 Some of these antennas have quite unique characteristics with great performance.
 This is only an introductory article.

-However, under this section, we will from time-to-time expand upon them through in-depth articles and dwell into greater depths discussing their design principles, characteristics and practical designs.
+However, under this section, we will from time to time expand upon them through in-depth articles and dwell into greater depths discussing their design principles, characteristics, and practical designs.
 Another antenna that is designed by yours truly, called the ‘VU2NSB OmniDX” antenna will also be presented.
 BTW, the list of antennas cited here is by no means exhaustive.
 These are only a selection of popular antennas in the miscellaneous category.

 Other than those I mentioned so far, there are many other antennas often used by amateur radio operators.
-Many of them are restricted space with compromised performance.
+Many of them are restricted space miniaturized types with compromised performance.
 Nevertheless, they offer a solution to those who might have no other options on account of space limitations and urban law restrictions.
 Some of these are the Hantenna, the Isotron, etc. They usually obtain their radiation characteristics by utilizing the traits of a leaky transmission line (leaky feeder antenna).
 The effective gain and radiation efficiency of such antennas are rather low but something is always better than nothing.
 When the HF skywave propagation conditions are really good and when one might normally be able to work DX perhaps QRP into a dipole, that’s when these antennas also provide ample coverage even though they may have a negative dBi gain.

 Before we move on, I would also like to mention the Magnetic Loop antenna.
 Essentially, it is a good receiving antenna.
 It has a very high Q-Factor and hence has an inherent ability to reject adjacent channel interference.
 However, a Magnetic Loop is not really a transmitting antenna.
 It requires constant tuning with the change of frequency even within a band which makes it very cumbersome as a TX antenna.
 Moreover, It has a very high Q LC parallel resonant circuit arrangement at the antenna end requiring a variable tuning capacitor.
 This generates extremely high RF voltage.
 Due to this, it requires a vacuum variable capacitor that is rather expensive and quite inconvenient to operate.
 Unless one is running extreme QRP, a Magnetic Loop antenna is impractical for use by two-way radio communication stations.